MkrtichSargsyan/Fitness-Shop/README.md

 ### Deployment

 Install and run a live server plugin on you IDE/Text editor and run it from the root directory.

+If want to edit the files using SASS compiler:

+1. Install a SASS processor;
+2. Run npm install;
+3. Run npm run sass;

+And edit the .scss files.

 ## Authors